 These are easily clogged especially when ethanol gas is used.
 Clogged jets are the number one reason a carburetor doesn’t work right.
 To learn more about the right type of gas to use on your motorcycle, see my article here.

 Clean out the jets whether or not you can see through them.
 This will ensure you’re getting out any gunk that may be building up inside that you can’t see.
 Use carb cleaner a few times at several minute intervals to make sure you get everything out.

 You can now try starting your motorcycle and make sure your cleaning was thorough by seeing how well your motorcycle runs.
-It’s okay to keep the air intake filters off for this stage in case you need to access the carburetor again.
+It’s okay to keep the air intake filters off for this stage in case you need to access the carburetor again, but only let your motorcycle run for a minute or two.
 Once you deem the carburetor is clean, you can install the intake filters.